com372-14/com372-14.github.io/_projects/02-linking.md

 ### Step-By-Step

-1) Open this zip file file which contains the text and an image for a recipe.
+1) Open this [zip file](/lesson_files/tortilla-pizza.zip) which contains the text and an image for a recipe.

 2) Paste the text into an HTML document.
-Save it in your projects folder as 02recipe.html
+Save it in your project-portfolio folder as 02recipe.html

+3) Create another folder inside your project-portfolio and name it "images".
+Move the image from the zip file to this folder.

-3) Mark up the text with some of the elements we’ve learned so far.
+4) Mark up the text with some of the elements we’ve learned so far.
 At a minimum you should include headings, paragraphs, lists, images, links.
+Don't forget your basic structure (doctype, html, head, title, body)

-4) Link to this new page from your Project Portfolio index.html
+5) Link to this new page from your Project Portfolio index.html

-5) Your document should validate.
+6) Your document should validate.

-6) Your work should be synced to GitHub <!--by the start of class on Thursday, September 18.
-If you need to use a lab computer to sync, we will have time for that at beginning of class.-->
+7) Your work should be synced to GitHub by the start of class on Monday, September 15.
+If you need to use a lab computer to sync, we will have time for that at beginning of class.

-7) I would encourage you to work through this as you revisit the readings from Learning Web Design; markup makes more sense when applied to a specific task.
+8) I would encourage you to work through this as you revisit the readings from Learning Web Design; markup makes more sense when applied to a specific task.

 **Important**